cylc/cylc-admin/docs/proposal-spawn-on-d.md

 start at submit number 1 again.

-In SoD, retry number is still safe because a retrying task will revert to waiting (it will not disappear from the pool... until we re-spawn retrying tasks on clock events).
+In SoD, retry number is still safe because a retrying task will revert to waiting (it will not disappear from the pool... unless we start re-spawning retrying tasks in response to clock events, that is).

-Submit number always starts at 1 in the original flow, and increments safely for automatic retries.
-It is only for manual triggering *and subsequent reflow* that we have to look it up in the DB in case the task already ran earlier.

-TODO - if a reflow takes over the whole workflow, can we stop lookup at the DB for submit number? (or will this naturally happen when the reflow catches up to the original flow ... if that doesn't happen, it is still "the reflow").
+Unfortunately we cannot assume that submit number always starts at 1 in the original flow (and so only look at the DB during a reflow) because it would be possible (if we allow it??) to trigger a reflow beyond the front of the main flow, before resuming the main flow.
+If so, options are (TODO):
+- Always look up submit number in the DB when a new task is spawned?
+  - (Foolproof, and I doubt this would be a significant performance problem)
+- Assume 1 if not a reflow, but double check the log directory when the job file is written?
+  - (log file housekeeping could break this check)

 ## CLI implications